 It is important that you know that we may make changes to the hospitals, doctors, and specialists (providers) that are part of your plan during the year.
 If this happens, you may continue to see the provider as long as he/she continues to participate in Medicare and the care you receive is a covered service and is medically necessary.
 Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists.
-When possible, we will provide you with at least 30 days' notice that your network provider is leaving our plan.
+We will make a good faith effort to provide you with at least 30 days' notice that your network provider is leaving our plan.
 You may call Customer Service for assistance at the number listed in Chapter 2 of this booklet.